The fundamental group of random 2-complexes: Outline of Theorem

 \subsection{Sketch of proof of Theorem \ref{theorem 2}}

 Write $\id:[3]\to [3]$ for the identity map.
 We show that for a typical $Y$ (with probability approaching 1) the cycle $\id$ is not contractible and thus $Y$ is not simply connected.
 The main step is to prove a linear isoperimetric inequality.
-This means that there exists $\rho'=\rho'(\epsilon)$ such that for a typical $Y$ and for any $\gamma:C_r\to Y$ either $A(\gamma)=\infty$ or
+This means that there is $\rho$ such that for a typical $Y$ any contractible loop $\gamma:C\to Y$ satisfies